gscanlon21/a-workout-a-day/README.md

 ## Why a Newsletter?

-Other fitness apps also require users to initiate the process every day.
-They have to keep track of how often they need to work out and go seek out the workout in the app instead of the workout coming to them.
-While reminder notifications or emails may be used.
-I often find that app notifications or email reminders are too easy to swipe away or disable.
-When a notification appears at 10am, but you're not free until 6pm, then the notification becomes useless and annoying--you swipe away the notification after reading it and when 6pm rolls around you forget you're supposed to work out.
-By including the workout in the reminder, the email becomes more useful and less likely to be ignored/deleted.
-At least, that's the idea :).
-Finer Fettle allows users to customize when they want to receive the workout emails.
-Also, users can use their email client's features to remind them later, or pin the workout, so that it's always there the next time they check their email.
-Unlike app notifications, which disappear forever when swiped away.
+Other fitness apps require users to keep track of how often they need to workout and seek the workouts themselves.
+While reminder notifications may be used.
+I find that those reminders are too easy to swipe away or disable when they arrive at inconvenient times.
+A Workout a Day allows users to customize when they want to receive the workout emails.
+Users can also use their email client's features to remind them later, or pin the workout, so that it's always there the next time they check their email.

-Finer Fettle is geared towards new-to-fitness users or users who aren't as inclined to optimize their workout to 100%.
-More experienced lifters may benefit more from an alternative that provides additional metrics and exercises.
+A Workout a Day is geared towards new-to-fitness users or users who aren't as inclined to optimize their workout to 100%.

 ## Screenshots